matkoch/MassTransit/docs/understand/additions-to-transport.md

 ### Connection management

 The network is unreliable.
-If the application is disconnected from the message broker, MassTransit takes care of reconnecting and making sure all of the exchanges, queues, and bindings are restored.
+If the application is disconnected from the message broker, MassTransit takes care of reconnecting and making sure all the exchanges, queues, and bindings are restored.

 ### Exception, retries, and poison messages